Gary-ChenJL/MPU9250/README.md

 # MPU9250

-C Library for the **9-axis** MPU9250 IMU without Karman filtering.
+This project is created with C for the **9-axis** MPU9250 IMU.
 The project is created on the STM32Cube IDE platform and a functional example is provided.\
 The library is based on the I2C communication protocol.
 It is not fully tested, but it works well.
 If you find any bugs, please let me know.
 \